tytydraco/yessleep/out/Baroness_of_the_Bayou.md

 I followed the three men into the woods, a few feet behind them.
 I saw a yellowish-orange glow coming from the woods, and as he got closer to it, he began to hear a lively commotion coming from there.
 I found a good spot where I could position myself to hide from the others while still maintaining a good view from behind the foliage.
 There I saw a large congregation of people around the campfire that was well over 300, with torches circling behind them.
 This is a freaking congregation.
 And on the other side of the great campfire was a cabin, with idols in front of it.
 Something serious was about to happen.
 Was this some sort of voodoo cult ceremony?

 Like, my god, there are so many of them in this big ass congregation of these voodoo worshippers.
 I've got to take out my phone from this pocket, which was inside a Ziploc bag.
 But what I saw walking out of this cabin was a beautiful Creole woman, wearing a quadrille dress, a neck full of jewelry, and rings on her finger. followed by two naked people.
-One was a heavyset man that he once met during his early investigations; the second was this voluptuous, brunette Asian woman with those huge, ridiculous knockers on her chest.
+One was a heavyset man; the second was this voluptuous, brunette Asian woman with those huge, ridiculous knockers on her chest.
 When the Creole woman began to speak.

 "Tonight will be a great night.
 As these two poor sinners will offer themselves.
 For Baron Samedi."
 She said,